College of Communication > Faculty & Staff > Faculty A-Z > Matthew Ragas

 Ragas earned his PhD in mass communication from the University of Florida.
 He holds an MS in management and a BS in business administration (marketing concentration), both from the University of Central Florida.
 Topics of Ragas’s interdisciplinary research include corporate communications, investor relations and financial communications, and news and public opinion (and influences on news content).
 With over a decade of professional experience in media and communication, he links theory and practice in his teaching and research.

-He is the author of two trade books,
+He is the author of two earlier trade books,

 The Power of Cult Branding (Crown/Random House) and

-Lessons from the E-Front (Prima/Random House), and his scholarly research has been published or is forthcoming in
+Lessons from the E-Front (Prima/Random House), and his scholarly research has appeared in

 Journalism & Mass Communication Quarterly,